 11.)
 Find the tidal island of Mount St Michael’s

 12.)
-Visit the gorgeous Petworth
+Visit the gorgeous Arundel

 And don’t forget, Wales!
 Explore Aberystwyth

-If you’re looking to experience a little slice of Wales, make sure to head across to Aberystwyth.
+Now, if you’re looking to experience a little slice of Wales, make sure to head across to Aberystwyth.
 Take a ride up the cliff railway, play the penny slot machines on the Victorian pier and explore the coastal castle that used to protect the town.

 Afterwards, take the steam train to Devil’s Bridge to see waterfalls, pop down the coast to Aberaeron for a historic fishing village and explore the nearby sand dunes of Ynyslas.
 At certain times of the year, you’ll even see the prehistoric forest come out of the ocean and from the seabed.
 It’s an incredible sight to see.